JulianPSchmitt/hpc-randomized-nystrom/README.md

 # Randomized Nyström Low-Rank Approximation

+Kernel methods, e.g. support vector machines or Gaussian processes, work with a high-dimensional or infinite-dimensional feature map and find an optimal splitting hyperplane.
+Inner products of data points are stored in a kernel matrix that serves as a similarity function.
+The major drawback of these algorithms is that the computational cost is at least quadratic in the number of training data points but often becomes cubic due to necessary matrix inversions or decompositions.
+To obtain reasonable storage usage and costs for large-scale problems, low-rank matrix approximations are essential.
+One of the most popular examples is the (randomized) Nyström approximation.

 ## Project Description

 In this project, we study the randomized Nyström algorithm for computing a